 guaranteed delivery of bundles;

+deduplication;

 broadcast, multicast, or anycast bundle delivery.

 Custody transfer is omitted from the BPv7 specification and may be standardized later via additional mechanisms, possibly supported by extension blocks.
 In the context of this specification, the recommended way to improve reliability is to use only reliable CLAs and/or an application-level reliability mechanism.